 Table 1 includes the existing land uses for the entire study area.
 The table contains the total acres determined per land use from the survey; next is the percentage of those areas compared to the total developed land; and finally, the third set of data compare the all land uses to the total area within the Study Area.
-As discussed previously, the Study Area is industrial (73.2%) with some commercial (13.4%), and land considered vacant accounts for only 2.8% of the total area.
+The Study Area is made up of multi-family (59.2%) and land considered vacant accounts for only 40.8% of the total area.